carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/05-code-chunks.md

 ---
 source: Rmd
-title: "Getting fancy with code chunks"
+title: "OLD - Getting fancy with code chunks  THIS EPISODE TO BE RETIRED"
 teaching: 40
 exercises: 10
 questions: